 About Hubert Butler

 Hubert Butler was born into an Irish Protestant family in Kilkenny in 1900.
-He was educated at Oxford and the School of Slavonic Studies in London, where he mastered Russian and Serbo-Croatian.
+He was educated at Oxford and the School of Slavonic Studies in London, where he mastered Russian and Serbo-Croat.
 Travelling in Central and Eastern Europe in the 1930s gave him an early awareness of the growth of anti-Semitism, and in 1938 he went to Vienna to help hundreds of Jews escape from Nazi persecution.
 He returned to Croatia after the Second World War, and discovered evidence of ethnic cleansing of the Orthodox Serbs with the connivance of the Catholic Church - a discovery which made him deeply unpopular with the authorities in Ireland.
 He and his wife Peggy made his family home, Maidenhall, into a centre of intellectual debate, and founded the Kilkenny Lectures to encourage dialogue between the people of Northern Ireland and the Republic.
 He finally found recognition as an essayist of international calibre in his eighties, with his collections Escape from the Anthill, The Children of Drancy and Grandmother and Wolf Tone.
 He died in 1991.

 More on Butler’s life can be found here.